carlosperate/awesome-microbit/README.md

 	- [MakeCode Beta](https://makecode.microbit.org/beta) - Beta version of the MakeCode editor to test the latest features.
 	- [MakeCode Windows 10 App](https://www.microsoft.com/store/apps/9pjc7sv48lcx) - Windows 10 application for micro:bit MakeCode.
 - [Scratch 3.0](https://scratch.mit.edu/microbit) - The new version of Scratch is officially compatible with the micro:bit via their Scratch Link plug-in.
+- [Code Kingdoms](https://microbit.codekingdoms.com) - (No longer maintained) Graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).
 - [Open Roberta Lab](https://lab.open-roberta.org) - Block programming environment design for programming robots, it also supports the micro:bit by generating MicroPython.
 - [EduBlocks](https://app.edublocks.org) - Blocks interface that provides a transitioning experience from Scratch to Python.
 - [MicroBlocks](http://microblocks.fun) - A visual programming language inspired by Scratch that runs right inside microcontroller boards such as the micro:bit.